total-shambles/yank/README.md

 #### Up next:
 - Explore `background.js` capabilities and attempt to send text without encountering a `CORS` fault.
 - Setup a simple server that can accept the text and do some simple transformation.

+#### Checkpoints reached as of 7/28 :
+1) Background.js sends the text to a (and the URL) to a server running on node.js

+#### Up next:
+- Explore ideal language models for the application
+- Look into a tool that categories fallacies in statements
+  - Would prove useful to develop a tool that creates a score for vagueness